 What is sales performance management?

-Sales performance management is the process of ensuring each member of your sales team is working to achieve organizational goals and objectives.
-A robust sales performance management process can include training, monitoring progress, and developing new skills for sales professionals.
+Sales performance management (SPM) is the process of ensuring each member of your sales team is working to achieve organizational goals and objectives.
+A robust sales performance management process can include training your reps, monitoring their progress, and developing their skills.

-Now that you're clear on what sales performance management entails, let's talk about why it is so important to implement it into your standard operating rhythm.
+Now that you're clear on what sales performance management entails, let's discuss why it is essential to implement it into your sales team operations.

 Why Sales Performance Management Matters

-Sales performance management tracking can provide valuable data enabling your organization to forecast future sales trends and employee compensation rates — particularly for commission-based compensation structures.
-For example, if a sales rep earns a 15% commission for each deal they close, and are projected to close $100,000 in sales for the quarter, then your finance team will anticipate an allocation of $15,000 in commission payroll for that rep.
+Sales performance management tracking can provide valuable data, enabling your organization to forecast future sales trends and employee compensation rates — particularly for commission-based compensation structures.
+For example, if a sales rep earns a 15% commission for each deal they close and is projected to close $100,000 in sales for the quarter, your finance team will anticipate an allocation of $15,000 in commission payroll for that rep.

-2. Allows sales reps to build their skills
+2. It allows sales reps to build their skills.

-High-performing sales teams are twice as likely to provide ongoing training to reps than low performing teams.
-Whether you have sales reps on your team who are new to the field of sales or seasoned sales people ready to learn more advanced selling techniques, employee development is a major perk of having a sales performance management process in place.
+Whether you have sales reps on your team who are new to the field of sales or seasoned salespeople ready to learn more advanced selling techniques, employee development is a major perk of having a sales performance management process in place.
 A sales performance management plan adds structure and accountability to your training process.

 Here are some elements that could be included in a sales rep development plan to help them build their skills:

-Organizations with sales performance management processes report more accurate compensation figures, saving between 3-5% in employee over and under-payment expenses.
-Having a set performance management plan keeps compensation structure and overall business objectives aligned, resulting in a more motivated sales team.
+Organizations with SPM processes report more accurate compensation figures.
+In addition, having a set performance management plan keeps your compensation structure and overall business objectives aligned, resulting in a more motivated sales team.

 How to Implement an Effective Sales Performance Management Process